IzabelaGula03/Diabetes-Prediction-with-Artificial-Neural-Networks/README.md

 # Diabetes-Prediction-with-Artificial-Neural-Networks
-Project report and implementation of diabetes prediction using artificial neural networks.
-Report is written in Polish.
+Group project on diabetes prediction using artificial neural networks.
+Includes full report (in Polish).